 The degree of which an individual has developed the inner dimensions of a spiritual practice will guide them in this process.
 The Buddha stated very clearly that the best guide for us is ourselves.
 Discernment is about listening to these guided moments during our contemplative periods.
 In retrospect, those of us that have experienced this process can see more clearly that their own discernment was centered around their ability to deeply contemplate this path, by realizing how it is a service to others, and the feeling of joy that fulfills the heart and drives a dedicated practice.

-It is helpful for any new person considering a cleric’s life to know that even after they make the first decision to enter the period of formation, they will have time to test their choice in incremental stages.
+It is helpful for any person considering a monk’s life to know that even after they make the first decision to enter the period of formation, they will have time to test their choice in incremental stages.
 Discernment happens slowly and it is ongoing.
 Rather than receiving an answer all at once, one senses little steps.
 By responding to those small movements a larger picture unfolds.
 It, perhaps, is the beginning process for developing an awakened mind.

 This brings us to possibly the most concerning aspect of discernment: trust.
-It is not enough to believe that our thoughts on sincere.
+It is not enough to believe that our thoughts are sincere.
 It may seem obvious, but both believing in our own sincerity and listening to our teachers can be somewhat dead ended unless we trust in the process.
 Some stumble in discerning their vocation because they want to know to be sure before they act.
 With time, attentiveness, patience, desire, and readiness, the sense of one’s vocation will also be revealed.
-Just wanting to be a priest is not enough, The journey is never promised to be easy but it is worth making the world our monastery.
+Just wanting to be a monk or cleric is not enough, The journey is never promised to be easy but it is worth making the world our monastery.

 Commentary On Buddhist Vocations:

 We believe in the stability that comes from well defined routines and practices allowing us a since of freedom to enter into it and let it take hold of our ordinary daily activity so we can focus more clearly on each moment.
 Stability of practice gives us a place to rest our distractions so we can ‘get on with it.’
-What is interesting is that such a defined routine (Rule) does not offer a cozy vision of what it means to be a Buddhist priest.
+What is interesting is that such a defined routine (Rule) does not offer a cozy vision of what it means to be a Buddhist monk.
 We think that novices have the right to a little romance in the very beginning of their formation, but they can not stay there, and it is the daily-rule-of-practice that relentlessly breaks that down.
 This is where the ‘ideal meets the real.’
 Our practice routines and rituals are the physical reality.
 It is the ‘other’ being taken into our lives as the link to objectivity, the physical manifestation of reality.
 It is the finger pointing to the moon, to recite a Zen phrase.
 What is the ‘end game’ of our community?
 What is the ‘end game’ of our practice?
 We might suggest that the chief motivation for our shared common life is to live harmoniously together so that we can share this gift with others.
 Our formation and vocation is a gift.
 And each of us is a gift to each other in the Order.

 But there is a trap, too, for those of us that do not have the comfort of temple walls to protect us from life entanglements.
 We can fall into the trap of deciding that our vocational practice is a favor we are doing for other people.
-A vocation is to be considered a gift to the one that intentionally declares his intentions to live a dedicated practice for the benefit all beings.
+A monastic vocation is to be considered a gift to the one that intentionally declares their intentions to live a dedicated practice for the benefit all beings.
 It is at the moment we stop seeing that, when we see the thanklessness of it, when we feel ignored or abused or overworked, which all may be legitimate feelings at times, that we lose sight of this wonderful gift of vocations.
 If we can just keep our mind’s-eye on this gift, then we can keep it off ourselves and the need to tell ourselves that we are extraordinary and deserving of special treatment.
-The life of a cleric is not about ourselves.
-We surrender that when we take our formal vows including stability.
+The life of a monk is not about ourselves.
+We surrender that when we take our formal vows including one of stability.
 Our vocation is for other people.
-We practice to realize this reality, or being a priest will become yet another form of suffering.
+We practice to realize this reality, or being a monk will become yet another form of suffering.